robotixdevteam/AI-Lite/readme.md

     <img width="40%" src="Ailite_img.png" />
 </p>

 AILite is a cutting-edge autonomous robot designed for a wide range of applications.
-With its sophisticated four-wheel drive system, integrated camera, ultrasonic sensors, IR sensor, color sensor, and touch sensor, AI-Lite is capable of navigating complex environments with precision and intelligence.
+With its sophisticated four-wheel drive system, integrated camera, ultrasonic sensors, IR sensor, color sensor, and touch sensor, AILite is capable of navigating complex environments with precision and intelligence.

 # AILite using Python